-• $n_d$ is the length of the document. (number of tokens)
+• n_d is the length of the document (the number of tokens), k an index to the kth token t_k .

 - The Naive Bayes classifier is a probabilistic classifier. - We compute the probability of a document d being in a class c as follows: